-A. Cost and performance-based tasks scheduling
+A. Cost and Performance-Based Tasks Scheduling

-To improve the performance of run a workflow application, [23] introduced an auto-scaling method to allocate workflow tasks to a set of VMs to meet the deadline constraints.
+To improve the performance of run a workflow application, Mao and Humphrey [23] introduced an autoscaling method to allocate workflow tasks to a set of VMs to meet the deadline constraints.

-[24] considered the monetary cost for running workflow over cloud.
-They developed the algorithm to overcome the trade-off between makespan and financial cost.
-An new algorithm was proposed in [17] that utilizes the idle time of
+Malawski et al. [24] considered the monetary cost for running workflow over cloud.
+They developed the algorithm to overcome the tradeoff between makespan and financial cost.
+An new algorithm was proposed in [17] that utilizes the idle time of provisioned resources and surplus budget to scale up the execution of workflow application to catch of chance of meeting deadlines.
+There are also some algorithms [25] considering security for running the workflow applications on cloud.